ProvableHQ/leo/documentation/guides/workspaces.md

         └── main.leo
 ```

-Build artifacts live in a single `build/` directory at the workspace root,
+Build artifacts are in one `build/` directory at the workspace root.
-keyed by compilation unit name.
-A unit built once - whether as a member's own
-program or as a dependency - is reused by every other member that imports it
-rather than being rebuilt per member.
-Running `leo clean` from anywhere
+The compilation unit name identifies each artifact.
+After Leo builds a unit as a member or dependency, other members reuse it.
-inside the workspace removes the shared `build/` in one step.
+Run `leo clean` from any workspace directory to remove the shared `build/` directory.

 ## Member Dependencies